-Spring is in the air in the Blue Ridge Mountains and there’s no better time to get out and explore!
-Wildflowers are appearing along mountain trails, waterfalls are rushing with the water from April showers and area attractions are opening their doors for the season.
+An early spring is in the air in the Blue Ridge Mountains and there’s no better time to get out and explore!
+Wildflowers are appearing along mountain trails, waterfalls are rushing with the water from spring rain showers and area attractions are opening their doors for the season.

 Here are a few of our top recommendations for exploring the Blue Ridge Mountains this spring: